lightward/mechanic-tasks/docs/auto-tag-orders-with-their-tracking-numbers/README.md

 # Auto-tag orders with their tracking numbers

-Tags: Auto-Tag, Orders, Tracking, Shipping
+Tags: Auto-Tag, Orders, Shipping, Tracking

 Tracking numbers aren't generally searchable within Shopify.
 Use this task to fix that, by copying all fulfillment tracking numbers over to the order itself, as (searchable!) order tags.